TheRaytracers/freecad-povray-render/doc/user.md

 ```
 It is also important to take care of the material hirarchie because POV-Ray will generate an error message

-#### Add objects
+### Add objects
-If you want to add POVray objects (e.g. another lamp or a super torus) you can do this also with the inc file.
-Just add the POVray object to the inc file and restart the macro.
+If you want to add POVray objects (e.g. another lamp, a special background or any other object) you can do this also with the .inc file.
+Just add the POVray object to the .inc file and restart the macro.
 Now POVray also renders your own object which is defined in the inc file.
-The macro will comment out the camera / light source if you defined another in the inc file.
+The macro will comment out the camera if you define your own.
+FreeCAD light and background can be switched off in the dialog box if you define your own one.

-#### Change global settings
+### Change global settings

 There are several ways to influence the way and quality of rendering.
 For example you can add a global ambient light: